-8.6 Title under Act 106 of August 3 of 1995, as amended, Law to Transfer Minimal Urbanization Projects to PRDOH
+8.6 Title under Act No. 106 of August 3 of 1995, as amended, Law to Transfer from the CRUV to the ADEMEVI the Minimum Urbanization Projects (UM) for the Evaluation and Granting of Property Titles

-The Program may provide a clear and marketable title under the provisions of Act No. 106 of August 3, 1995, as amended, 17 LPRA § 28 et seq., known as the "Law to Transfer Minimal Urbanization Projects to the Housing Development and Improvements Administration" (hereinafter Act 106).
-This Act was created with the purpose of
+The Program may provide a clear and marketable property title under the provisions of Act No. 106 of August 3, 1995, as amended, 17 LPRA § 28 et seq., known as the "Law to Transfer from the CRUV to the ADEMEVI the Minimum Urbanization Projects (UM) for the Evaluation and Granting of Property Titles Law to Transfer Minimal Urbanization Projects to the Housing Development and Improvements Administration" (hereinafter Act 106-1995).
+This Act was created with the purpose of transferring from the Urban and Housing Renovation Corporation to the Housing Development and Improvements Administration of PRDOH those housing projects created by law or regulations known as Minimal Urbanization Projects.
+The purpose of the transfer was for PRDOH to provide title to those citizens that benefited from the Minimum Urbanization Projects.
+The Act establishes that title will be provided in compliance with the legal and programmatic requirements and criteria that created each Minimum Urbanization Project.
+These applications will be handled on a case-by-case basis.